 - The Torrington Arms on New Street, a proper local pub with a warm vibe and a pool table

-- The Puffing Billy, at the bottom of the hill on the Tarka Trail, with a nice family-friendly and dog-friendly garden and a large interior
+- The Puffing Billy, at the bottom of the hill on the Tarka Trail, with a nice family-friendly and dog-friendly garden and a large interior.
+It’s just a shame the Stevenstone Hunt kennels are so close by

 The famous Great Torrington Mayfair